R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 ### 2023-01-09 12:30 UTC

 We created a quick proof of concept using an unmodified retail Titanfall2 client which has a keybind bound to run a serverside function that switches map and mode using `GameRules_ChangeMap`.

-Uploaded clip showcasing it as unlisted YouTube video.
+We uploaded the clip showcasing it as an unlisted YouTube video.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/d1iWAfiG33k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>